xmtp/xmtp-dot-org/docs/dev-concepts/start-building.md

     - `hi.xmtp.eth` (0x194c31cAe1418D5256E8c58e0d08Aee1046C6Ed0)

-        Message the XMTP Labs team and a human will reply, though not as immediately as gm.xmtp.eth! 🤖
+        Message the XMTP Labs team and a human will reply, though not as quickly as `gm.xmtp.eth`! 🤖

 ## Start building your app